Concrete Calculator – How Much Concrete Do You Need?

 Square and Rectangular Areas

-The volume for a rectangular space is equal to the length times the width times the height.
+The volume of a rectangular space is equal to the length times the width times the height.
 For slabs, substitute the thickness for the height measurement.

 volume = width × length × height